vivianydkms/Resume/README.md

-This repository contains my RAG project (retrieval augmented genereation) , my ML project on ridge regression and react project to track tasks.
+This repository contains my RAG project (retrieval augmented genereation) and react project to track tasks.